 This course is designed to give students the skills required for basic computer use.
 Students are given a brief overview of basic computer concepts and are provided basic information on hardware, memory, multimedia, storage, networks and application software.
-Credits do not apply to degree requirement.

-LCIS1320 Software Applications

-The emphasis of this course is hands-on applications of computer software including Windows, database, spreadsheets and word processing.
+LCIS1320 Software Applications CL3 L2 CR4 The emphasis of this course is hands-on applications of computer software including Windows, database, spreadsheets and word processing.
 Students will be exposed in-depth to business uses through simulated projects.
 Students are also introduced to PowerPoint and other business applications.
 An analysis of the impact of these programs on the business environment will also be studied.
-The fourth credit is an independent study/distance-learning format utilizing the Internet.
+The fourth credit is an independent study/distancelearning format utilizing the Internet.
 Computer labs will be open for student use.
-(Prerequisite: competence demonstrated on computer placement exam)

-LCIS1350 Word Processing

-This course is designed to take the user beyond the basics of word processing.
+LCIS1350 Word Processing CL2 L2 CR3 This course is designed to take the user beyond the basics of word processing.
 Topics such as edit tracking, forms, merges, macros and tables are just a few of the topics covered.

-LCIS1360 Introduction to Computers

-This course provides an introduction to personal computer hardware and operating systems.
-Various operating systems, including DOS, Windows and Linux, will be among those under investigation, including both user and administrator functions in each environment.
+Introduction to Computers LCIS1360 CL2 L2 CR3 This course provides an introduction to personal computer hardware and operating systems.
+Various operating systems, including DOS, Windows and Linux will be among those under investigation, including both user and administrator functions in each environment.

-LCIS1400 Introduction to Programming

-This course provides an introduction to the process of problem solving as it relates to program design and development using Visual Basic.NET.
+LCIS1400 Introduction to Programming CL2 L2 CR3 This course provides an introduction to the process of problem solving as it relates to program design and development using Visual Basic.NET.
 The student will learn to use the top down approach to programming as well as learning to use the various techniques and tools which have been developed to aid in the process.
 The basic programming statement types (sequential, conditional, and iterative) will be covered as the student learns to use them in algorithms.

-LCIS1500 Introduction to the Internet and Intranets
+LCIS1500 Introduction to the Internet and CL2 L2 CR3 Intranets